Conseils de préparation

 Composition

-Bancha green tea*. *From organic farming.
+Bancha green tea*. *Organically grown.

 Origin

-How to prepare Bancha tea?
+How to prepare Bancha?

 (The information above is based on traditional uses documented by the EMA and EFSA.)